Text Block Title

 Where was your first ever DJ gig?

-Charlotte de Witte: The youth center in Evergem, near Ghent, on January 22nd, 2010.
+Charlotte de Witte: The youth centre in Evergem, near Ghent, on 22 January 2010.
 It was the first time I ever pushed play on a CDJ.
 My performance was horrible and my mixing was completely off-beat!
 Luckily, the only people there were the bar staff and some friends.

 What was your first release and do you still play it?